This post was updated on: June 1, 2019

 Such setup also means this is one of the rare units that can deal even with the toughest mountain tracks which is always a plus.

-So what have good people from Maverix done to make their product stand out from the competition?
+So what have good people from Maverix done to make their skateboard stand out from the competition?
 Well, the deck and tires feel very durable, and if you ever wanted to have a monster truck version of an electric board, the design will certainly put a smile on your face.

 As for the downsides, the battery life is very poor and although the unit was built for exploration, you won’t get a chance to do much.